bparanj/crystal/computer/components/CMOS-battery.md

 To resolve these issues, you'll need to replace the CMOS battery with a new one.
 In most cases, CMOS batteries are inexpensive and can be easily replaced by opening the computer case and locating the battery on the motherboard.
 It's important to use the correct type of battery (usually CR2032) and ensure proper polarity when installing the new one.

-No, the CMOS battery is not found only in laptops; it is present in most types of computers, including:
+No, the CMOS battery is not found only in laptops; it is present in most types of computers, :

 ### 1. **Desktops:**
    - Like in laptops, the CMOS battery in desktop computers powers the CMOS chip to retain BIOS/UEFI settings and keep the system clock running.